Linda-Mo/Edu_world/README.md

 ## What's next for Edu-World
 To fully complete every functionality of it and make it ready to be hosted on various platforms.

+##ToDo
+Forgot password
+Parent registration
+Video/call stream using aagora
+Link calendar with video call
+add group chats
+keep track of users study progress allow users to Upload their own study materials allow users to download study material
+Provide users with study tips and advices Notifications etc

+###Images are provided in the screenshots folder